WenpeiZhang/Operating-Systems-Three-Easy-Pieces/Virtualization/5 Process API.md

 hello, I am child(pid:11713),now x = 2018
 Actually, the value of x =2017
 ```
-We can see that even though both the child and the parent have changed the value of **x**, while child changed it to 2018 and parent changed it to 2019,(inside the respective braces), the actual value of **x** still remains 2017.
+We can see that even though both the child and the parent have changed the value of **x**, while child changed it to 2018 and parent changed it to 2019 (inside the respective braces), the actual value of **x** still remains 2017.
 Thus, I assume that any changes made to the variable by the child and the parent are only effective within the respective braces as written above.